ugcs/dronelogbook/README.md

 ## Building application from sources
 * Download sources from the repository
-* Change to the directory where `pom.xml` is located and run the command:
+* Change to the directory where `pom.xml` is located and run the command (JDK version 9.0 or higher is required):
 ```bash
 mvnw clean package
 ```